 The number of searches for ‘plus size’ has also increased over the past five years according to Google Trends, with the term reaching an all-time high in the UK in June 2018.
 So, if this trend continues, what’s next for plus-size fashion?

 According to a report by IBISWorld, the growing consumer base and rise in retailers of plus-size clothing will help develop the market even further.
 So much so, that the sector is expected to be an important contributor as a growth market to the wider economy in the next few years.
-Essentially, IBISWorld believes that the establishment of plus-size brands and a greater relationship to significant markets will be two key factors in the expansion and future success of the plus-size women’s clothing industry.
+Essentially, IBISWorld believes that the establishment of plus-size brands and a greater relationship with significant markets will be two key factors in the expansion and future success of the plus-size women’s clothing industry.

 With fashion retailers continuing to develop their virtual technology and focusing on the customer experience, it’s likely that we will see more of a connection between plus-size consumers and online shopping.
-Similarly, key plus-size influencers are likely to gain more authority in their campaigning of inclusivity for plus-size fashion in the mainstream world.
+Similarly, key plus-size influencers are likely to gain more authority in their campaigning for inclusivity for plus-size fashion in the mainstream world.
 With the news that global fashion shows are falling behind when it comes to the exposure of plus-size models on the runway, organisers may react positively and include more of these models in future events, too.

 Additionally, as brands and retailers become more aware of the increased profit that plus-size can bring, it is highly likely that more of them will invest their resources into developing their own plus-size offerings.
 Overall, the future looks bright for plus-size women’s fashion and we should expect more innovations and developments as the industry gains momentum over the next few years.